HamzaZahid5/Vs-Minndco-HS/readme.md

    correct `GoogleService-Info.plist` before opening Xcode.
 This keeps the Firebase configuration in sync with the selected environment.
 2. Install pods with `npm run pods` or manually with `cd ios && pod install --repo-update`.
-The `post_install` hook patches Firebase, Folly and Boost headers so that React Native 0.64.3 keeps compiling under the latest Xcode toolchain.
+The Podfile runs `fix-build-for-xcode15.sh` before and after installation so the legacy React Native 0.64.3 dependencies (glog, Firebase, Folly, Boost) keep compiling cleanly on modern Xcode toolchains.
 3. Open `ios/MindCotine.xcworkspace` in Xcode and build/run the `MindCotine` scheme.

 #### Release iOS